 We are committed to sustainability throughout our operations.
 Our investment in sustainability is rooted in responsibility, efficiency and engagement.
-We source wood responsibly, with 40 percent of our wood deliveries in 2021 coming from third-party certified forests.
+We source wood responsibly, with 35 percent of our wood deliveries in 2022 coming from third-party certified forests.
 Working with non-governmental organizations and landowners, we have developed sustainable forestry principles to ensure the continued health of forestlands.
 In addition to working with landowners, we put those principles in practice on the 165,000 hectares of forest that we own and 6.6 million hectares of forest that we manage in Quebec and Ontario, Canada.

 In our pulp, paper and packaging mills, we are working toward greater efficiency fueled by renewable energy.
-In 2021, 70 percent of the energy for these mills came from renewable sources, and the mills generated an equivalent of 68 percent of their electricity needs.
+In 2022, 70 percent of the energy for these mills came from renewable sources, and the mills generated an equivalent of 65 percent of their electricity needs.

-In March 2022, Domtar announced six sustainability focus areas for 2030 and beyond: verified fiber sourcing, greenhouse gas emissions, water stewardship, employee safety, community engagement and diversity and inclusion.
-More specifically, our goal is to become a net zero emitter of greenhouse gases by 2050.
+Domtar has six sustainability focus areas for 2030 and beyond: verified fiber sourcing, greenhouse gas emissions, water stewardship, employee safety, community engagement and diversity and inclusion.
+More specifically, our goal is to develop a credible pathway to become a net zero emitter of greenhouse gases by 2050.